Dudley Brown: Rocky Mountain Gun Owners

 In 2013, Brown and RMGO assisted on the campaign to recall a Colorado State Senator, Evie Hudak, a Democrat who voted in favor of more restrictive gun laws.
 The recall was cancelled when Senator Hudak resigned and was replaced by another Democratic Senator, Rachel Zenzinger.
 Senator Zenzinger lost her re-election bid in the midterm elections of 2014 to the RMGO endorsed Republican candidate, Laura Woods.
 In October 2014, Brown and RMGO launched a lawsuit against the Colorado Secretary of State to keep RMGO donor information private.

 During the 2014 midterm elections, three of RMGO's candidates won legislative seats, helping Republicans take control of the Colorado State Senate, which Democrats had controlled for ten years.

 In 2015, the Colorado State Legislature considered legislation that would bump the magazine limit enacted in 2013 from 15 rounds to 30 rounds.
 Brown opposed the legislation, arguing that 30 rounds per magazine isn't enough.
 Brown's opposition to the increased magazine limit drew criticism from fellow gun rights activists.
 Luc Hatlestad of 5280 magazine wrote that conservatives were questioning whether Brown "is more committed to the money his activism earns him than the alleged principles behind his supposedly high-minded crusade."

 Rocky Mountain Gun Owners sued the state of Colorado over the 2013 ban on gun magazines arguing that it violates the constitution.
 On November 13, 2019 the Colorado Supreme Court heard oral arguments in the case.
 "For 138 years, the General Assembly never banned a single firearm or firearm component, HB-1224 is a departure from a 138-year tradition," said Barry Arrington, the attorney representing Rocky Mountain Gun Owners.

 Rocky Mountain Gun Owners opposes Colorado's "Red Flag" gun confiscation law, HB 1177, which went into effect January 1, 2020.
 The law was abused almost as soon as it was enacted when a petition was filed against Colorado State University Police officer Phillip Morris on January 9, 2020.
 The petitioner Susan Holmes, claimed that she shared her child Jeremy Holmes, with the officer who shot him in self defense on July 1, 2017.

-"Dudley Brown, the director of gun-rights organization Rocky Mountain Gun Owners, attended the hearing and said it proves that the law will be used to retaliate against law enforcement.